pln-dna/pln-dna.github.io/docs/fens.md

 # Fenland Y-DNA Campaign

-## (*This is a test site only - the project/campaign does not yet exist*)
+## (*This is a test site only - the campaign does not yet exist*)

 ![Logo](img/fenland-banner-1.png){ width="600" align="center" }

-## Project Aims
+## Campaign Aims

-This project seeks to drive the uptake of genealogical Y-DNA testing amongst the current male population of the [English Fenlands](https://en.wikipedia.org/wiki/The_Fens).
+This campaign aims to drive the uptake of genealogical Y-DNA testing amongst the current male population of the [English Fenlands](https://en.wikipedia.org/wiki/The_Fens).
 It will do so through publicity with the various family and local history groups - with an additional hope of being able to sponsor selected testees.
 The aim is to direct potential candidates to the appropriate project administrators (Surname and/or Geographical) where funds may be available.

-This project is not in-itself a FTDNA Y-DNA project - it will utilise existing projects and the expertise of current project administrators.
+This campaign is not in-itself a FTDNA Y-DNA project - it will utilise existing projects and the expertise of current project administrators.

-The project seeks to launch in late 2025 but this depends on the publication schedules and opportunities for announcements.
+The campaign seeks to launch in late 2025 but this depends on the publication schedules and opportunities for announcements.
 It is likely to run for at least 6 months.

 ## Suitable Candidates